Counting essential surfaces in 3-manifolds

 \begin{remark} Our definitions of least-weight and completeness for a face $C$ differ from those in \cite{To:isotopy} in that we only look at \emph{orientable} normal surfaces $F$ carried by $C$ whereas \cite{To:isotopy} allows nonorientable $F$.
 However, it is easy to see our definitions are equivalent to the originals.
 For example, if $C$ is a lw-face with our definition and $F$ is a nonorientable surface carried by $C$, then $2 F$ is a lw-surface and hence $F$ itself is incompressible and \bdry incompressible.
 Moreover, if $G$ is any normal surface isotopic to $F$ then $2 G$ is isotopic to $2 F$ and hence $\weight(2 G) \geq \weight(2 F)$ which implies $\weight(G) \geq \weight(F)$; thus $F$ is least weight among all normal surfaces in its isotopy class.
 The equivalence of the two definitions of completeness is similar, using that if $C$ carries $2 G$ then it carries $G$. \end{remark}

 Important for us throughout this paper is that whether a face is (complete) least-weight is determined by any one surface carried by its interior: \begin{theorem} Suppose $F$ is an orientable normal surface carried by the interior of a face $C$ of $\PT$.
-Then the following are equivalent: \begin{enumerate}[nosep] \item $C$ is least-weight. \item $F$ is a lw-surface. \item Every connected component of $F$ is a lw-surface. \end{enumerate} If $C$ is least-weight, the following are equivalent: \begin{enumerate}[nosep, resume] \item $C$ is complete. \item $C$ carries every lw-surface isotopic to $F$. \item $C$ carries every lw-surface isotopic to a connected component of $F$. \end{enumerate} \end{theorem} We will prove Theorem~\ref{thm.interior} below in Section~\ref{sec:lwdetails}.
+Then the following are equivalent: \begin{enumerate}[nosep] \item $C$ is a lw-face. \item $F$ is a lw-surface. \item Every connected component of $F$ is a lw-surface. \end{enumerate} If $C$ is a lw-face, the following are equivalent: \begin{enumerate}[nosep, resume] \item $C$ is complete. \item $C$ carries every lw-surface isotopic to $F$. \item $C$ carries every lw-surface isotopic to a connected component of $F$. \end{enumerate} \end{theorem} We will prove Theorem~\ref{thm.interior} below in Section~\ref{sec:lwdetails}.